tw4449-s-MAS-Submods/tw4449-Custom-Room-Selection-Pack-Main-Repository/README.md

    though), but we're planning on fixing this in an update before Halloween.
 Luckily, the game will notify you when an update to the submod is available, thanks to submod plugin we incorporated courtesy of Booplicate.
 This plugin both notifies you of updates, and helps you download and install them.

+## Updating

+Speaking of updates, if you get a notification that an update is available, go to the "Submods" tab in your menu in MAS (hit "Esc" to bring the menu up).
+At the bottom of the Submods page, you'll see a prompt to update your submods.
+It will guide you through the rest.

 ## Acknowledgments: